 Take us for instance.
-We continue having it as a staple diet across many countries around the world, even though it can be exchanged for healthier grains.
+We continue to have it as a staple diet across many countries around the world, even though it can be exchanged for healthier grains.

 And they love it too.
-Which is why, some trainers use it as a positive motivational treat from time to time.
+This is why some trainers use it as a positive motivational treat from time to time.

 Can Dogs Eat Bread: Training Your Dogs

-The thing about bread is that it is that it tastes good.
+The thing about bread is that it tastes good.
 Plus, its soft and chewy exterior makes it comforting to bite into.

-So why not use it just like professional dog trainers do and offer your dog some bread treats whenever they do a good job- like good boys/girls do?
+So why not use it just like professional dog trainers do and offer your dog some bread treats whenever they do a good job – as good boys/girls do?